 From Laboratory Rigor to Machine Intelligence: Building AI That Withstands Scrutiny

 Scientific rigor and AI design share the same core problem: how do you know what you think you know?
-Most AI teams are answering that question the hard way – after deployment.
+Most AI teams answer that question the hard way – after deployment.
+The scientific method has been answering it systematically for centuries.
+It is time to import that discipline into how we build, validate, and govern AI in high-stakes domains.

 AI Is Fast.
 Science Is Slow.
 That Tension Is the Story.